bigfozzy/BoardEvents/README.md

 The project is based on the XHE library.dll in C#.
 [Library sources on github].

+#### Development

+1. [Visual Studio 2017] & [.NET Framework 4.7.2 Developer Pack] are required.
+2. It is recommended to share your idea on the Issue Board before you start to work, especially for feature development.

 [The Human Emulator]: http://webemulator.com/
 [Library sources on github]: https://github.com/bigfozzy/Templates-CSHARP